-From the animal research, we do know however, that there is a clear progression of symptoms across the period of deprivation.
-Here, among the first manifestations thiamine deficiency are hair loss, apathy, and anorexia.
+From the animal research, we do know, however, that there is a clear progression of symptoms across the period of deprivation.
+Here, among the first manifestations of thiamine deficiency are hair loss, apathy, and anorexia.
 These symptoms emerge within two weeks of thiamine deprivation.
 At about 4 weeks, neurological symptoms emerge, and death by cardiac arrest occurs at about 6 weeks.

 The Progression of Symptoms in Human Females

-From some highly unethical studies conducted on female psychiatric patients in the late 1930s and early 1940s, we know that the human progression of thiamine deficiency does indeed mirror what is illustrated by the animal research somewhat.
+From some highly unethical studies conducted on female psychiatric patients in the late 1930s and early 1940s, we know that the human progression of thiamine deficiency does indeed mirror what is illustrated by animal research somewhat.
 The early symptoms are so benign that most would miss them.
 Similarly, as the symptoms build over time, although they worsen considerably, they remain more general than specific and might easily be ascribed to other conditions if one were not trained to consider thiamine.

 A few notes about the studies.
-There were three in total, two with four women each and one with 11 women maintained on diet of .15mg of thiamine per day for 147 days, .45mg of thiamine for 88 days, and 11 women at ~.15 – .2mg thiamine per day plus 1mg of thiamine given intermittently for up to 196 days, respectively.
+There were three in total, two with four women each and one with 11 women maintained on a diet of .15mg of thiamine per day for 147 days, .45mg of thiamine for 88 days, and 11 women at ~.15 – .2mg thiamine per day plus 1mg of thiamine given intermittently for up to 196 days, respectively.
 In the third study, where additional thiamine was provided, when averaged, the total thiamine consumed was ~.175mg per 1000 calories of food or .35mg for a 2000 calorie per day diet.
-Also, in this study, 5 of the 11 women were maintained on the diet for undisclosed period of time before resuming a normal diet, while the remaining 6 were kept on the diet for as long as 196 days.
+Also, in this study, 5 of the 11 women were maintained on the diet for an undisclosed period before resuming a normal diet, while the remaining 6 were kept on the diet for as long as 196 days.
 This is approximately 30% of the recommended daily allowance needed to stave off deficiency symptoms and syndromes.

 Below is a compilation of the observed symptoms in two of the case descriptions provided.

-- First few weeks: emotional instability, irritability, moodiness, anxiety, agitation, depression, reduced activity and numerous, often vague, somatic complaints.
+- First few weeks: emotional instability, irritability, moodiness, anxiety, agitation, depression, reduced activity, and numerous, often vague, somatic complaints.
 Weakness and anorexia begin to present.

 - 30 days: anorexia, weight loss, epigastric distress, increasing weakness, periodic vomiting